Quick Take

 Because of the large size of the sea bass family, its species are very diverse, not just in size but also in behavior.

 Sea basses have been described as having normal fish behavior.
-Being active swimmers, they are known to ambush their prey by surging at them with incredible speed.
-These fish also avoid predators using this same speeding method.
+As active swimmers, they ambush their prey by surging toward them with incredible speed.
+These fish also evade predators using this same burst of speed.

 Although a large number of sea bass species live solitary lives and exhibit territorial behavior, some smaller species are not solitary and live in large schools.
 Sea basses like to hide in caves and reefs and can be found skulking around their environment.
 The sea basses in captivity have been observed playing with water bubbles and even yawning.